CodeCompose7/site/content/courses/_index.en.md

 We offer courses on deep learning, programming, and engineering culture & workflows.
 {{< /lead >}}

-- Deep learning: latest models and applications in areas such as computer vision (image processing) and large language models (LLMs)
+- Deep learning: latest models and applications in areas such as computer vision and LLMs
 - Programming: core programming courses focused on languages such as Python, Java, and C
 - Mobile development: mobile app development with Swift, Kotlin, and Dart (Flutter)
 - Engineering culture & workflows: courses on collaboration, deployment, and operations workflows